How to write a viral blog post (Guide with examples and tools)

-So it’s a good idea to build an selection of audience profiles.
-This will help you define who you are writing to each time and make your job of writing that much easier.
-What’s more, each profile, or customer avatar, will eventually become so familiar to you that it will be like you are writing to a friend.
+So it’s a good idea to build an selection of buyer personas.
+These will help you define who you are writing to each time and make your job of writing that much easier.
+What’s more, each buyer persona, or customer avatar, will eventually become so familiar to you that it will be like you are writing to a friend.

 You can check out our previous article on this: Build Better Content Marketing Strategy with Buyer Personas in 2018.